Zepto Surpasses Instamart in Order Volume but Lags Behind Blinkit

 Quick commerce platforms - Blinkit, Zepto, Instamart

-The comparison is significant because Zepto’s IPO will make it the first standalone quick commerce company to list in India.
-Blinkit and Instamart are housed inside listed companies Eternal and Swiggy, respectively.
+Zepto is set to become the first standalone quick commerce company to list in India.
+Blinkit and Instamart operate within listed entities Eternal and Swiggy, respectively.

 ETtech

-The fight is not limited to the top three.
-Walmart-owned Flipkart and Amazon India are also expanding their quick commerce bets, adding another layer of competitive pressure in a category where delivery speed, dark-store density and product selection are becoming the main levers.
+The competitive battle extends well beyond the top three players.
+Walmart-owned Flipkart and Amazon India are rapidly scaling their quick commerce businesses, adding another layer of pressure in a segment where delivery speed, dark store density and assortment have become key differentiators.

-Flipkart Minutes, which was launched in August 2024, has been adding dark stores aggressively this year.
-ET reported in March that Flipkart was adding around 100 dark stores every month and was expected to take its network to about 1,200 stores by June, from 750-800 at the time.
-The company has also been working on a standalone app for Minutes, with a pilot expected around July and a fuller rollout before the end of the year.
+ET reported in March that Flipkart Minutes, launched in August 2024, was adding around 100 dark stores every month and was expected to grow its network to about 1,200 stores by June.
+It is also developing a standalone Minutes app, with a pilot expected around July followed by a wider rollout later this year.

 This editorial summary reflects ET Tech and other public reporting on Zepto Surpasses Instamart in Order Volume but Lags Behind Blinkit.